MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/4-optimize-performance-and-costs-using-performance-scaling-options.md

 ### VM bursting

 VM bursting supports only the credit-based model for bursting, which doesn't require any configuration.
-While a VM is used, it accumulates credits when the resource's IOPS or throughputs are less than the resource's performance target.
+While a VM is used, it accumulates credits when the resource's IOPS or throughput are less than the resource's performance target.
 You can use these credits to burst performance for up to 30 minutes at the maximum burst rate.

 ### Disk bursting

 Azure Premium SSD disks offer two models of bursting:

 - **Credit-based bursting model**.
 You can use this model for short-term performance scaling.
-This model is free and enabled by default on Premium SSD 512-GiB disks and smaller disks, and on Standard SSD 1-tebibyte (TiB) disks and smaller disks.
+This model is free and enabled by default on Premium SSD 512-GiB disks and smaller disks, and on Standard SSD 1-TiB disks and smaller disks.
 It uses accumulated credit to burst up to 30 minutes at the maximum burst rate.
 - **On-demand bursting model (preview)**.
-This is configurable bursting for Premium SSD disks that are larger than 512 GiB.
+This option is configurable bursting for Premium SSD disks that are larger than 512 GiB.
 It comes with an additional cost.
 To configure on-demand bursting, you must detach the disk from the VM.

 You can enable on-demand bursting by using Azure PowerShell, the Azure CLI, or an ARM template.
 You can enable this functionality on new and existing disks.